 - Others sort them based on their density.
 They run the grapes through a container with liquid.
 While the healthy, ripe grapes sink to the container’s ground, the unripe berries float, and the machine sorts them out.

 - The latest technology takes electronic pictures of each grape.
-Based on these pictures, an algorithm evaluates which grapes appear to be unhealthy and removes them.
+Based on these pictures, an algorithm evaluates which grapes appear unhealthy and removes them.

 The next step in the winemaking process is the crushing of the grapes.
-It’s a very straightforward process: The workers put pressure on the grapes to burst their skins, so they release their juice.
+It is a very straightforward process: The workers put pressure on the grapes to burst their skins, so they release their juice.
 At this time, the juice is called “must”.

 Like for grape selection, there are different methods of crushing grapes.
-Historically, stomping them with bare feet was the standard way.
+Stomping them with bare feet was the historical way.
 In many European countries, winemakers still follow this practice.
-It’s also part of traditional wine festivities like the Madeira Wine Festival.
+It is also part of traditional wine festivities like the Madeira Wine Festival.

 Of course, vintners also can use machines instead.
 They range from old-fashioned mechanical crushers to engine-driven high-tech machines.